gquintanaorti/kernel_regression_of_3d_shapes/README.md

 ### How to use the code.
 A basic example:

-Next we show how to use the code to predict the shape of a house.
+Next we show how to use the code to predict the shape of a house:
-Those lines in the code sample perform the following:

-* The first line loads the codes to run the basic prediction.
-* The second line loads the dataset provided with the houses.
-* The third line defines a set of variables (varset) for the prediction.
-* The fourth line computes the prediction.
-* The fifth line visualizes the predicted object.
-* To run this line,
-* you need to install at least `scatterplot3d` and `rgl` R packages.

-This is the basic code sample:

 ```
 source( "mdl_load_all_modules.R" )